ankkona/EcommerceEDA/README.md

-# 🛒 E-commerce Sales Analysis | Python EDA
+# E-commerce Sales Analysis | Python EDA

-## 📌 Project Overview
+## Project Overview

-This project focuses on analyzing an e-commerce sales dataset using Python to uncover business insights related to sales performance, profitability, customer behavior, product categories, and operational efficiency.
+This project focuses on analyzing an e-commerce sales dataset using Python to uncover insights related to sales performance, profitability, customer behavior, and operational efficiency.

-The project includes data cleaning, preprocessing, feature engineering, exploratory data analysis (EDA), and visualization to understand the factors influencing revenue and profit.
+The workflow includes data cleaning, preprocessing, feature engineering, exploratory data analysis (EDA), and visualization to understand the key factors affecting revenue and profit.

----
+The dataset used in this project is a synthetic dataset generated using ChatGPT and designed to simulate real-world e-commerce transaction data with intentional data quality issues for practicing data cleaning and analysis.

-## 🛠️ Tools & Technologies
+## Tools & Technologies

 - Python
 - Pandas